-Whilst breastfeeding experts may struggle to determine whether it’s nipple preference or confusion, it can be very distressing when you're in the thick of it.
+Nipple preference or confusion can be very distressing when you're in the thick of it.
 If you've been using a generic bottle and your little one is latched and trying to feed but not extracting the milk, they're using a technique that works on other bottles but not on the Minbie.
 Bub will still be able to breastfeed (if you have a good let down), but they'll not strip your milk or help drain the milk ducts.
 In the long term this could hinder your milk-supply without additional support, such as expressing.
 The Minbie offers your baby a feeding experience that nurtures their instinctive breastfeeding latch, replicates the breastfeeding motion & prevents this kind of lazy feeding.
 Bub will continue to strengthen their breastfeeding coordination on the Minbie, helping you avoid confusion, rejection & pain.

 Here are some tips that could be helpful.